Our catalyst was that we believed we wouldn’t be able to get jobs. It was 2009, so the crash had just begun. Therefore we started out on our own.

 Q) What advice would you give other creatives wanting to start their own independent ventures?

 Patience.
 It took us a good five or six years to really gather pace and get going, it’s a long investment of energy and time to develop something.
-Also, I think trying not repeat what is already happening in the market.
-I don’t see much value in creating another competitor.
+Also, I think trying not to repeat what is already happening in the market.
+I don’t see much value in recreating another competitor.

 Q) What was the last book that you read?